How to Bid on Landscaping Jobs

 Seasonal maintenance will ensure the landscape remains in good shape for elaborate or big projects.
 Make them know they can get hold of you should something wrong happen after installation, letting them know that you also care about their satisfaction even when you are through with the project.

-Determination of Final Bid Price
+How to Decide Final Bid Price

-When making your bid price, try to balance the competitiveness and the profitability.
-Research prevailing market rates of similar jobs within your locality so that your bids will be reasonable and acceptable to the local expectations.
-Try presenting a list of cost breakdowns into labor, material, equipment, and overhead to reassure your client that each cost incurred is justified.
+When setting your bid price, try to balance competitiveness versus profitability.
+Research prevailing rates of similar jobs in the locality so that your bids should be reasonable and acceptable.
+Try to present a list with breakdowns of costs under labor, material, equipment, and overhead to reassure your client that costs incurred are justified.
+Summary of all costs and show the total; no cost should be left behind, even a hidden fee.

-Follow up With the Customer
+Customer Follow up

 Winning Strategies for Landscaping Bid